All About Toe Spreaders

-- I usually recommend getting a less expensive toe spreader to begin with.
-If your giftee likes them, then you can upgrade with a more expensive option next year.
+#2 I usually recommend getting a less expensive toe spreader to begin with.
+If you like them, then you can upgrade with a more expensive option later.
 And you don’t have to feel guilty because they all are good for different things so people can actually benefit from owning a number of different styles.
 Almost everyone that I’ve talked to enjoys wearing toe spreaders – they feel pretty great to wear.

-- Do some exercises as well if you want to create more change.
+#5 Do some foot exercises as well if you want to create more change.
 Toe spreaders are amazing but only one part of the puzzle.

-Toe spreaders are a huge time saver – and a major foot saver – but they aren’t the whole story.
-Here are some other great options to help you and your loved ones create healthy, resilient and pain free feet.
+Toe spreaders are a huge time saver – and a major foot saver – but they aren’t the whole story to getting happier feet.
+Here are some other great options to help you create healthy, resilient and pain free feet.

 These balls are fantastic for rolling out and mobilizing your feet (with or without toe spreaders on).
 Daily foot rolling and mobilizing is a really great way to restore foot health.